-Purchases made on behalf of Wittenberg University must be properly initiated by a Purchasing Card, Departmental Purchase Order (DPO) at the time the order is placed, or through a Purchase Requisition (PR) prior to placing any order.
+Purchases made on behalf of Wittenberg University must be properly initiated by a Purchasing Card or through a Purchase Requisition (PR) prior to placing any order.

 - Purchasing Card

 - Purchasing Requisition

 - Change Orders

 - Contract Signatures

 - Personal Purchases